patternfly/patternfly-react/packages/react-core/src/demos/CustomMenus/ApplicationLauncher.md

 import ThIcon from '@patternfly/react-icons/dist/esm/icons/th-icon';
 import pfIcon from './examples/pf-logo-small.svg';

-As the `ApplicationLauncher` component is now deprecated, an application launcher may now be built using the new suite of `Menu` components.
-This is showcased below in the example using the new `Dropdpown` component built off of `Menu`.
+As the application launcher component is now deprecated, an application launcher may now be built using the new suite of menu components.
+This is showcased in the following example, which uses the new dropdown component that is built off of menu.

 ### Application launcher